lizygeogy/docs/docs/omni_channel_fraud_app.md

 In addition to this, you can evaluate what-if scenarios on the incoming data which can be stored and visualized over different rules and business logic.

+For details about launching the application, refer to [Quick Start Guide - Omni-Channel Fraud Prevention Application](quickstartlaunchfpa.md).

 Omni Channel Fraud Prevention application is available only with **DT Premium license**.

 ## Workflow